Luke Littler: Media appearances

-In March 2024, he made an appearance on the 232nd episode of The Jonathan Ross Show alongside Rob Beckett, Millie Bobby Brown, Liam Gallagher, Raye, and John Squire.
+In March 2024, he made an appearance on the 232nd episode of The Jonathan Ross Show alongside Rob Beckett, Millie Bobby Brown and Raye.
 He was involved in a darts challenge where he played against Beckett, Brown, and Raye in a three-on-one scoring challenge.
 The three scored a total of 83, while Littler hit a score of 140.
-The clip went viral after viewers of the show were amused by his nonchalant reaction to Brown admitting to being a huge fan of him.
 That same month, he made an appearance on Fantasy Football League alongside Stuart Broad.
-He appeared in the darts-themed game show Bullseye's 2024 Christmas special.
+He has appeared on the darts-themed game show Bullseye on two occasions.
+In July 2026, Netflix announced a new show called Beat Luke Littler, in which 20 amateur darts players will be chosen to face Littler in a live darts event for the chance to win £501,000.
+The show is scheduled to air on 30 October 2026, hosted by Gary Lineker and Richard Osman.